ognistik/alfred-pasteflow/README.md

 ---
 ## THE EXTERNAL TRIGGER

-The external trigger in PasteFlow allows you to use every feature without sacrificing a single keyboard shortcut.
-Whether you're using Keyboard Maestro, BetterTouchTool, or other 3rd party apps, you can trigger PasteFlow actions using AppleScript or Alfred's URL scheme by sending arguments.
+The external trigger in PasteFlow allows you to use EVERY feature without sacrificing a single hotkey within the workflow.
+If you're using Keyboard Maestro, BetterTouchTool, or other 3rd party apps, you can trigger PasteFlow actions by using AppleScript or Alfred's URL scheme by sending arguments.

-The external trigger is `cmd` and can receive 4 arguments, comma-separated (without spaces):
+The external trigger is `cmd` and can receive 5 arguments, comma-separated (without spaces):

 ```
-theAction,clearList,invertOrder,insertNext
+theAction,clearList,invertOrder,insertNext,theSound
 ```

 Only `theAction` is required.